 The pastry shop, below, was the typical Portuguese fabuloso, and we quickly ordered up a nice spread!
 We actually tried the meat/cheese-stuffed pastries and didn't even have our usual custard tarts (Pastel de Nata)!

-A short but steep one kilometer walk on the pavement brings you to Pousada, at about 6.3 kilometers.
+A short but steep one kilometer walk on the pavement brings you to Pousada, after about 6.6 kilometers total.

 Almost 10 kilometers down.
 Six or so left to go.
 My ankle was holding up great.
 It was a day that, I must say, gave me reason to believe that I was indeed a pilgrim and my pilgrimage was special just as it was.
 I liked the shorter days, despite my husband's desire to go farther.
 I was with him, my best friend and confidant and I was asserting my needs.